Galapagos Luxury Cruises

 - All snorkelling gear (mask, snorkel, fins, shortie wetsuit)

 - Detailed Itinerary

 Because of the Galapagos’ famed natural history and remarkable creatures, these remote islands are revered the world over.
 In an effort to protect and preserve these “enchanted isles”, that literally changed the world, access is restricted and regulated.
 Our itineraries only visit one sight every 14 days so we run two versions on alternating weeks.
 Here’s a sample itinerary for Baltra to San Cristobal.

 Day 1 (Saturday) Arrive Quito, Ecuador

 This morning we fly into Baltra island in the Galapagos.
-The flight is approx 1.5 hours.
+The flight is approximately 1.5 hours.
 Upon arrival we board the M/Y Grace where you will have lunch and a quick briefing en route to our first visiter site: Daphne Major Islet.
-We will circumnavigate Daphne Major Islet which is home to a variety of birds including Galapagos martins, blue footed boobies, nazca boobies, short eared owls, red billed tropic birds amongst others. (lunch, dinner)
+We will circumnavigate Daphne Major Islet which is home to a variety of birds including Galapagos martins, blue footed boobies, Nazca boobies, short-eared owls, red billed tropic birds amongst others. (lunch, dinner)